tinomazorodze/tinomazorodze.com/src/content/cookie-policy.md

 # COOKIE POLICY

-_Last updated April 28, 2023_
+_Last updated May 26, 2024_

-This Cookie Policy explains how Tech Digital Media ("Company," "we," "us," and "our") uses cookies and similar technologies to recognize you when you visit our website at https://www.tinomazorodze.com ("Website").
+This Cookie Policy explains how Tino Mazorodze Blog LLC ("Company," "we," "us," and "our") uses cookies and similar technologies to recognize you when you visit our website at https://www.tinomazorodze.com ("Website").
 It explains what these technologies are and why we use them, as well as your rights to control our use of them.

 In some cases we may use cookies to collect personal information, or that becomes personal information if we combine it with other information.